langurmonkey/dotfiles/README.md

 # Dotfiles

 This repository contains some configuration files to set up my dev environment the way I like it.
+It contains config files for vim, ranger, tmux, i3 and some other programs.

 ## Bootstrap